brenoskuk/BinaryCenterNet/README.md

 For infering objects using a trained model, run:

+**New feature:** Current version supports inference on .mp4 files.
+Functions can be found at utils/video_utils.py
 ~~~
 python infer.py  --architecture <<path to architecture>> --model-weights-path <<path to model weights>>
 ~~~